Dr. David Perlmutter on Why Our Brains Conspire Against Us (And How to Stop It)

 You can also listen to an audio version of our interview with David Perlmutter on The WellBe Podcast.

-When a person doesn’t follow through on a doctor’s advice, it’s common for the health care provider to blame the patient.
-But the truth, according to Dr. Perlmutter, is that patients fail to act on 50% to 80% of the information they receive, and so he realized that clearly something was going on in the decision-making process.
-When he took a step back and looked at the bigger picture, he was able to identify the culprit: disconnection syndrome.
+When a person doesn’t follow through on a doctor’s recommendations, it’s common for the healthcare provider to blame the patient.
+But according to Dr. Perlmutter, ignoring the advice of doctors is more the rule than the exception—patients fail to act on 50% to 80% of the information they receive from their doctor—and so clearly the issue is more systemic.
+Upon recognizing this, he took a step back and tried to understand the bigger picture.
+In doing so, he identified a phenomenon he called disconnection syndrome.

 We all want to be in the former camp, obviously.
 Luckily, Dr. Perlmutter talked with us about how to improve your brain so that you can make healthy choices and accomplish big things going forward.